 BMO has one Visa card that grants complimentary membership and six free airport lounge visits: the BMO Eclipse Visa Infinite Privilege card.

-The BMO Eclipse Visa Infinite Privilege card earns BMO Rewards points and offers cardholders benefits including an annual $200 lifestyle credit and six complimentary airport lounge passes annually.
+The BMO eclipse Visa Infinite Privilege card offers benefits including an anniversary $200 lifestyle credit and six annual airport lounge passes.

 Yes